 It all started with the Tribes of the Indian district of Bastar and led to a life between France and India

-Travel closer to the People and Culture
+I help you to travel closer to the People and Culture in India

 About Stephanie Langlet

 Hi!
 My name is Stephanie Langlet.
 I’m the French little solo traveller and trip planner often featured by the Indian medias for her love and respect for the country, its people and culture.

 My French readers call me “Indie”, the female Indiana Jones.